Egypt Islamists to rally on Saturday for Mursi

 Egypt's cassation and appeals courts said on Wednesday they would suspend their work until the constitutional court rules on the decree, which has further damaged Mursi's already testy relationship with Egypt's judges.

-(Reporting by Tamim Elyan, Yasmine Saleh and Marwa Awad; Writing by Tom Perry and Marwa Awad; Editing by Mark Heinrich and Jason Webb)
+(Reporting by Tamim Elyan and Yasmine Saleh; Writing by Tom Perry; Editing by Mark Heinrich)